percona/pmm-doc/docs/details/commands/pmm-agent.md

 debug: false
 trace: false
 ````
-As you can see above base for all exporters and tools were changed only by set --paths-base.
-By this you can specify folder for PMM where you have access to run
+As you can see above, base for all exporters and tools was changed only by setting --paths-base.
+With this tag you can specify folder for PMM where you don't have root access.
-PMM without root permissions.

 - **Case 2:** You will pass older --paths-exporters_base flag and also --paths-base
 Command: